albertllousas/kata-bowling/readme.md

 ## The solution

-The solution has been coded using TDD to create a clean, immutable and functional approach solution with a rich domain.
+The solution has been coded using TDD to create a clean, immutable and functional approach solution with a simple domain.

 The solution could be easier, from an input-output perspective it could just parse the string and generate the expected score, but part of the problem was to create a good design exploring kotlin and its language features.